 The strategy is subject to ongoing development and shall evolve in line with sectorial and national procurement initiatives.

-In parallel with publication of the Procurement Strategy, New College Lanarkshire is required to publish an Annual Procurement Report which summarises procurement activities carried out during the same period.
+In parallel with publication of the Procurement Strategy, New College Lanarkshire is required to publish Annual Procurement Reports which summarises procurement activities carried out during the same period.

-This report covers the period from 1 January 2017 to 31 July 2018.
-This report summarises the activities that have been carried out in delivering New College Lanarkshire’s organisational Procurement Strategy in this period.
+The Procurement Strategy covers the period from 1st August 2019 to 31st July 2023.
+The Annual Report summarises the activities that have been carried out in delivering New College Lanarkshire’s Procurement Strategy.
 We are required to review our Procurement Strategy on an annual basis, prior to the commencement of our financial year, to ensure that it remains fit for purpose.
-We published an update to our Procurement Strategy in July 2018 and our next Annual Report will report progress against the refreshed Strategy, covering the period 1 August 2018 – 31 July 2019.
+We published an update to our Procurement Strategy in December 2019 and our Annual Report reports the progress against the Strategy, covering the period 1st August 2018 – 31st July 2019.

 New College Lanarkshire is a member of Advanced Procurement for Universities and Colleges (APUC) Ltd which is the Procurement Centre of Expertise.
 APUC Ltd works collaboratively with Universities and Colleges in setting up Framework Agreements on behalf of the higher and further education sectors in Scotland.